Arche (oratorio): Background

 Jörg Widmann composed the oratorio ARCHE in 2016.
 Kent Nagano commissioned a full-length work for choir and orchestra and did not make any content restrictions.
-The commission of the Hamburg Philharmonic State Orchestra for the opening of the Elbphilharmonie has 300 performers with two soloists, two adult choirs and a children’s choir.
+The commission of the Hamburg Philharmonic State Orchestra for the opening of the Elbphilharmonie has 300 performers with two soloists, two adult choirs and a children's choir.
 Two child narrators chronicle the acts of creation and the flood.
-Widmann's work was inspired by the Elbphilharmonie under construction.
+Widmann's work was inspired by the Elbphilharmonie under construction; the concert hall looks like a ship.

 Structure

 ARCHE is structured in five sections, in which Widmann roams through more than 3000 years of cultural and 300 years of music history.
 Antithetic or dualistic conceptions characterize large parts of the oratorio.
+Widmann juxtaposes word with deed, construction with destruction, love with hate and religious traditions with the ideals of enlightenment.
+Sacred references are placed into a secular context.